 Comic-con 2022 was brimming with brand activations, but the one that struck us was the Apple TV+’s Severance feature.
 The popular TV show recruited San Diego Comic-Con attendees for the fully immersive experience, from the boardroom where people met their “innie” to the severed floor where they interacted with other Lumon employees.
 Apple TV+ also branded an entire building in San Diego to attract attention and pull attendees into its severed experience.

 Source: Museum Hack

-The history of your company; where, why, and how your brand got started, is important.
+The history of your company — where, why, and how your brand got started —is important.
 It can help consumers better connect with your organizational values and build trust with them.
 But rather than simply telling their audience their story, Bloomingdale’s created an interactive scavenger hunt.
 Attendees learned about the unique history of the store while completing fun tasks.
-As a bonus, many photos taken during the event were posted to social media, giving Bloomingdale’s extra press.
+As a bonus, many photos taken during the event were posted to social media, giving extra press to Bloomingdale’s.

 7. Make Your Event Exclusive: Radius

 Radius knows a thing or two about B2B event marketing.
 They periodically host an invite-only executive dinner in New York City to educate attendees on B2B revenue growth, networking, and the buyer’s journey.
 While hosting an exclusive event or experience means excluding a portion of your audience, your company will develop a strong bond with those invited, and they’ll be much more likely to spread the word about your brand.

 8. Make Use of Technology: Ready Player One

 Technology opens up so many doors for marketing activation.
 The marketing team behind Steven Spielberg’s blockbuster movie, Ready Player One, expertly used virtual reality to engage moviegoers through a virtual treasure hunt game.
 How can your company use technology to connect with consumers?
 Just using tools like event software can significantly assist your brand activation efforts.